kdrag0n/pyrobud/README.md

 ### Using pip

-Run `python3 -m pip install .` to install the bot along with all of its dependencies.
-After that, you can choose to either invoke it using the `pyrobud` command, or run the bot in-place (which is described later in the Usage section).

-It is highly recommended to install everything inside a virtual environment to minimize contamination of the system Python install, since many of the bot's dependencies are not typically packaged by Linux distributions.
-Such environments can easily be created using the following command: `python3 -m venv [target directory]`
+When using pip, it's highly recommended to install everything inside a virtual environment to minimize contamination of the system Python install, since many of the bot's dependencies are not typically packaged by Linux distributions.
+Such environments can easily be created using the following command:
+`python3 -m venv [target directory]`

 They can then be activated using `source [target directory]/bin/activate` or the equivalent command and script for your shell of choice.